rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

 challenges: heap1 heap2 heap3 stack4 stack5 stack6
 ---

-**Updated April 9, 2020 to include a different soluton for the vuln binary.**

 Up until now we've been focusing on a specific class of attacks: **code injection**.
 In these attacks, the attacker injects their own code into a vulnerable program and then hijacks the control flow of the program and